 You’ve had enough of "Careless Whisper"?
-At Syos, we know well that saxophone could not be limited to just one style.
-If one thinks directly of jazz or blues when speaking about saxophone, let’s give credit to where credit is due: sax belongs to way more music styles, and knows how to exist on a lot of different scenes.
+At Syos, we know all too well that saxophones are not limited to just one style.
+If you instinctively thinks of the saxophone as representative of jazz or blues, let’s give credit where credit is due: the sax belongs to way more music styles, and knows how to exist in a lot of different scenes.

-What would "Brown Sugar", from the Rolling Stones, be without its sax solo?
-Jump into your ripped jeans and warm your raspy voices, today we are going to learn more about the place saxophone holds in the cruel world of rock.
+What would "Brown Sugar", by the Rolling Stones, be without its sax solo?
+Jump into your ripped jeans and warm your raspy voices, today we are going to learn more about the place that the saxophone holds in the cruel world of rock.

 Beginning of rock

-Rock music gives musicians a lot of space to express themselves and to write very different songs (different in length, with varied instruments and rhythms…) and to play the way they want: it is a genre you live first, on stage and on the streets, and every movement from this heterogeneous style brought its own lot of new trends (let’s not remember the painful memory of the trend of greasy hair after Nirvana’s success, for example).
-Then, rock is more than just a music style, it is a movement that shook and woke up an entire generation.
+Rock music gives musicians a lot of space to express themselves and to write very different songs (differeing in length, with varied instruments and rhythms…) and to play the way they want: it is a genre you live first, on stage and on the streets.
+Every movement from this heterogeneous genre brought its own lot of new trends (let’s not remember the painful memory of the trend of greasy hair after Nirvana’s success, for example).
+After all, rock is more than just genre of music, it is a movement that shook and woke up an entire generation.

 If the people dig it, then I dig it.
 If the people wanna hear it, then I wanna play it

-Since it was born around 1955 in the US, rock music has been linked to saxophone.
+Since its birth in 1955 in the US, rock music has been linked to saxophones.
 In fact, it was created by mixing jazz, blues, RnB, country and folk.
 Even if the guitar seems to be the major rock instrument, do not feel left out: within all its diversity, there is a place for you saxophonists in the great world of rock ‘n’ roll.
-Alternative, progressive, psychedelic, grunge, pop, punk, or even glam rock, there is about one rock style for every rock-star that you secretly are.
-No worries, the great stars of the genre have written a lot of songs that put the sax under the spotlights!
+Alternative, progressive, psychedelic, grunge, pop, punk, or even glam rock, there is one rock style for the rock-star that you secretly are.
+No worries, the great stars of the genre have written a lot of songs that put the sax under the spotlight!

 Rock n’ roll: a varied style that embraces the sax